 - Tell you our charges.

-If you are already our customer, we will only contact you electronically about things similar to what was previously sold to you.
+- We will contact you electronically about similar products and services to those previously sold to you.

-If you don’t want to be contacted for marketing purposes, please tick the relevant box that you will find on screen when we collect your data.
+If you do want to be contacted for marketing purposes, please tick the relevant box that you will find on screen when we collect your data.

 Please note: We don’t identify individuals to our advertisers, but we do give them aggregate information to help them reach their target audience, and we may use information we have collected to display advertisements to that audience.

-In addition, if you don’t want us to use your personal data for any of the other reasons set out in this section in 5, you can let us know at any time by contacting us at [Email Address], and we will delete your data from our systems.
-However, you acknowledge this will limit our ability to provide the best possible [products and] services to you and we may not be able to fulfil our contract with you.
+In addition, if you don’t want us to use your personal data for any of the other reasons set out in this section 5, you can let us know at any time by contacting us at [Email Address], and we will delete your data from our systems.
+However, you acknowledge this will limit our ability to provide the best possible products and services to you and we may not be able to fulfil our contract with you.
 Notwithstanding this, in some cases, the collection of personal data may be a statutory or contractual requirement.

 6.Where we store your data

 We may transfer your collected data to storage outside the European Economic Area (EEA) in connection with the above purposes.
 It may be processed outside the EEA to fulfil your order and deal with payment.